2004 Formula One World Championship

-Michael Schumacher (pictured in 2005) won his seventh and final world championship with Ferrari.
+Michael Schumacher (pictured in 2005) won his record-extending seventh world title and his fifth consecutive world title on a then-record 148 points with Ferrari.

-Schumacher's teammate Rubens Barrichello was runner up.
+Schumacher's teammate Rubens Barrichello (pictured in 2002) finished second, 34 points behind.

-Jenson Button impressed with third place for BAR-Honda.
+Jenson Button impressed with 85 points and third place in the Championship for BAR-Honda.

-Ferrari won the 2004 FIA Formula One World Championship for Constructors.
+Ferrari won the Constructors' Championship for the fourteenth time, their sixth consecutive title.

 BAR-Honda placed second in the Constructors' Championship.

 Renault finished third in the Constructors' Championship, 14 points behind BAR-Honda.

 The 2004 FIA Formula One World Championship was the 58th season of FIA Formula One motor racing.
 It was the 55th FIA Formula One World Championship, and was contested over eighteen races from 7 March to 24 October 2004.

 The championship was dominated by Michael Schumacher and Ferrari, with Schumacher winning the Drivers' Championship for the seventh and final time.
 Schumacher's teammate Rubens Barrichello finished the championship in second with Jenson Button coming in third for BAR.
 Ferrari won the Constructors' Championship for a record 14th time ahead of BAR and Renault.